dollars0427/SQLwatcher/README.md

 BUG
 ---
-If there are any bug, please using http://10.180.51.88:8111/sardoip/SQLwatcher/issues to report, or told me(Sardo Ip) directly.
+If there are any bug, please feel feel to open a issues.